bsilverthorn/bsilverthorn.github.io/site/index.md

 After a PhD in AI/ML, I cofounded [a fintech company](https://techcrunch.com/2015/10/23/angaza-raises-4m-to-make-clean-energy-affordable-for-worlds-poorest/) to do something totally different: make life-changing technologies—especially solar energy and smartphones—radically more affordable for rural families in sub-Saharan Africa and beyond.

 Angaza has helped millions of off-grid households connect to electricity and the internet.
-After leading engineering and product as CTO for 10 years, I replaced myself (and then welcomed Child #1!) in 2022.
+After leading engineering and product as CTO for 10 years, I replaced myself (and also welcomed Child #1!) in 2022.

 These days I'm focused on AI again.
 You can read a few [early thoughts](/posts/2023-01-ai-product-landscape/).